wfp/designsystem/readme.md

 The [Sketch App](https://www.sketchapp.com/) and [Adobe xD](https://www.adobe.com/en/products/xd.html) library can be used to easily create new User interfaces.

 The downloads are available here: [UI Design Kit on GitHub](https://github.com/wfp/ui-design-kit).

-## Development

-Please refer to the [Contribution Guidelines](./.github/CONTRIBUTING.md) before starting any work.
-Use the `feat/` branches for active development.

 ### Using the server